-Present results from the trajectory calculations on the isopycnal density layer of 27 kg/m3 reveal a main advective pathway into the eastern part of the ASOMZ along the perimeter of the basin (Fig. 8b, d).
-With the beginning of the summer monsoon, RSW spreads out of the Gulf of Aden (Fig. 11b) and flows northward along the coast of Oman, having the same direction as the Somali Current (Fig. S1c).
-In the northwestern part of the basin where the Gulf of Oman merges with the AS, PGW about constantly runs out throughout the year (Fig. 11a-c).
-Observations confirm the small seasonal variations of the PGW outflow (Johns et al., 2003), which can be influenced by cyclones (Wang et al., 2013).
-The eastward flow along the northern boundary and the southward flow along the coast of India into the eastern basin peaks during the winter monsoon (Fig. 11a).
-That this season is crucial for the ventilation of the OMZ with PGW was shown by Lachkar et al. (2019) with a model sensitivity study.
-Lagrangian particles cross regions with high primary production during the long-distance advection while looping around the northern part of the basin.
-A study of seasonal vertically migrating scattering layers reveals a rapid increase of biomass in the northern Arabian Sea in the layer between 250 and 450 m depth during the period of June to November (Wang et al., 2014).
-Resulting high consumption rates in the outflow region of the Gulf of Oman in winter (Fig. 11a, Acharya and Panigrahi, 2016; Lachkar et al., 2018) might lead to a transport of lower oxygenated water, which might be responsible for the minimum of oxygen concentration in the eastern basin in winter (Fig. 4a).
+Present results from the trajectory calculations on the isopycnal density layer of 27 kg/m3 reveal a main advective pathway of the eastern part of the ASOMZ along the perimeter of the basin (Fig. 7b, d).
+With the beginning of the summer monsoon, RSW spreads out of the Gulf of Aden (Fig. 9c) and flows northward along the coast of Oman, having the same direction as the surface current (Fig. S1c).
+In the northwestern part of the basin where the Gulf of Oman merges with the AS, PGW about constantly runs out throughout the year (Fig. 9c, d).
+The eastward flow along the northern boundary and the southward flow into the eastern basin peaks during the winter monsoon (Fig. 9b).
+The long-distance advection of particles while looping around the northern part of the basin crossing regions with high primary production and resulting high consumption rates in the outflow region of the Gulf of Oman in winter (Acharya and Panigrahi, 2016; Lachkar et al., 2018) might lead to a transport of lower oxygenated water which might be responsible for the minimum of oxygen concentration in the eastern basin in winter (Fig. 4a).

-A more direct interior pathway, especially from the RS into the eastern basin south of 21°N is negligible confirming previous studies (Fig. 6, Lachkar et al., 2016).
-Tracking the particles of RSW by using a water mass analysis, Acharya and Panigrahi (2016) reveals a maximal percentage of spreading along the coastlines but no propagation of RSW in the interior basin.
-However, the direct interior exchange of water between the eastern and western interior part of the ASOMZ shows high variation, which is maximal in May (Fig. 10d).
+A more direct interior pathway, especially from the RS into the eastern basin south of 21°N is negligible confirming previous studies (Lachkar et al., 2016).
+Tracking the particles of RSW using a water mass analysis Acharya and Panigrahi (2016) reveals a maximal percentage of spreading along the coastlines but no propagation of RSW in the interior basin.
+However, the direct interior exchange of water between the eastern and western interior part of the ASOMZ shows high variation, which is maximal in May (Fig. 9d).
 The interior pathway between the eastern and western basin for the exchange of watermasses becomes more pronounced on the deeper isopycnal surface of 27.4 kg/m3 (Fig. S5d).

-Particle probability maps (Fig. 7) reveal the advection of particles from the southeast into the eastern part of the ASOMZ.
-The contribution of particles advecting into the eastern basin along the Indian coast is about similar from the north and the south (Fig. 9b).
-Although, the surface currents (Fig. S1a, c) along the coast of south India reverse with the changing monsoon winds (Schott and McCreary, 2001), the northward transport at intermediate depth shows no clear seasonal cycle (Fig. 10b).
+Particle probability maps (Fig. 6) also reveal the advection of particles from the southeast into the eastern part of the ASOMZ.
+The contribution of particles advecting into the eastern basin along the Indian coast is about similar from the north and the south (Fig. 8b).
+Although, the surface currents (Fig. S1a, c) along the coast of south India reverse with the changing monsoon winds (Schott and McCreary, 2001), the northward transport at intermediate depth shows no clear seasonal cycle (Fig. 9b)